 Benny’s story is classic Cat Town: a shy, fearful cat finds the trust and courage to let his personality shine and bond with humans.
 But what makes this story special is how our team made sure Benny went home with the best companion for him.
 As he gained confidence, Benny became friends with every cat, moving comfortably among the shy, spicy, and social.
 He needed a home with a cat buddy, and was about to be adopted with a kitten when our team noticed he had a particularly special bond with a new arrival named Skillet.
 Our Lead Cat Care Attendant, Bill, noted, “I’ve seen Benny play with a lot of cats, but not like this.”
 We shared footage of Benny and Skillet playing and cohabitating, and the adopter agreed to adopt them together.

-Knowing Benny and Skillet (now Jet) are doing great in their home together is a testament to the dedication of Cat Town’s volunteers and staff, who not only supported Benny’s growth, but also saw beyond just any pairing to find the perfect friend for him — a gift we strive to give hundreds of cats like him.
+Seeing Benny and Skillet (now Jet) thriving in their home together shows the dedication and insight of Cat Town’s volunteers and staff, who not only supported Benny’s growth, but also saw beyond just any pairing to find the perfect friend for him — a gift we strive to give hundreds of cats like him.
 Special thanks to Genevieve, our Adoption Coordinator, for kindly informing an overly eager new employee who wanted to adopt Benny (me) that no, my 3-month-old pitbull puppy wouldn’t fit the bill as Benny’s “cat buddy.”

 QUINN’S PicK: Lucy & Ethel